Commencement-Technology/advanced-ftp/README.md

 List files and directories in the current working directory, or at `path` if specified.
 Currently, this library only supports MLSD, Unix and DOS directory listings.
 See [FileInfo](src/FileInfo.ts) for more details.

+`nlist([path]): Promise<string>`

+List the names of files and directories in the current working directory, or at `path` if specified.
+This command might not be supported by your FTP server and throw an exception.

 `lastMod(path): Promise<Date>`

 Get the last modification time of a file.
 This command might not be supported by your FTP server and throw an exception.